rifkydelta/auto-search-bing/README.md

 - **Single-Tab Navigation 🔥**
   Search queries open in the same active tab, keeping your browser window uncluttered.
 - **100% Hands-Free Automation 🤖**
   Sit back and relax—let the bot handle everything for you, no clicks needed!
+It will automatically perform a search within a time range of 3000ms to 6000ms.
 ## Installation ⚙️

 1. **Clone or Download the Repository:**